privacyguides/privacyguides.org/collections/_evergreen/android.md

 Devices that have reached their end-of-life (EoL) and are no longer supported by the SoC manufacturer, cannot receive firmware updates from OEM vendors or after market Android distributors.
 This means that security issues with those devices will remain unfixed.

-### Android versions
+### Android Versions

-It's also important to make sure that you're not using an [end-of-life](https://endoflife.date/android) version of Android.
+It's important to not use an [end-of-life](https://endoflife.date/android) version of Android.
 Newer versions of Android not only receive security updates for the operating system but also important privacy enhancing updates too.
 For example, [prior to Android 10](https://developer.android.com/about/versions/10/privacy/changes), any user apps with the [`READ_PHONE_STATE`](https://developer.android.com/reference/android/Manifest.permission#READ_PHONE_STATE) permission could access sensitive and unique serial numbers of your phone such as [IMEI](https://en.wikipedia.org/wiki/International_Mobile_Equipment_Identity), [MEID](https://en.wikipedia.org/wiki/Mobile_equipment_identifier), your SIM card's [IMSI](https://en.wikipedia.org/wiki/International_mobile_subscriber_identity), whereas now they must be system apps to do so.
 System apps are only shipped by the OEM or Android distribution.

 ### Android Permissions